mkol5222/appsec-training/_new-appsec-training.2022-11.md

 ### Step 13: Access URLs resolution to AppSec VM public IP

-In case you are on Windows: Open PowerShell terminal window and ask for notepad to open with admin permission, so we create `hosts` file entry for our front-end (access) hostnames - pointing to IP address or our AppSec VM in Azure.
+In case you are on Windows: Open PowerShell terminal window and ask for notepad to open with admin permission, so we create `hosts` file entry for our front-end (access) hostnames - pointing to IP address of our AppSec VM in Azure.

 Run in PowerShell
 ```